WSMorrison/Hard_Parkers/README.md

 All visitors are welcome and the site is responsive for use on mobile, tablet, and even large screen devices such as laptop or desktop computers.
 However, the majority of Users will be accessing the site from a mobile device.
 And due to the nature of the events, it's likely if not intended that Organizers will use the site from their mobile device as well.
 For this reason, the site is intentionally very simple in design, with simple colors and high contrast buttons so that it is easy to see, read, and use.

 When a visitor first accesses the website, they see the splash image and main. or index page.
-The index page shows the first ten of a paginated list of all upcoming events.
+The index page shows the first five of a paginated list of all upcoming events.
 The footer of the index and most other pages holds links to social media, and an inspiring quote to encourage any site visitor to attend car shows.

 On the index page, visitors are given a button that allows the visitor to see the details of the event.
 The details show on a new page with the same header and footer as the index page.
 Details include the event location, the event date and time, and the date and time when registration closes.
 There is a button that can take the visitor to a map, linked to a new tab in the visitor's browser.
 The visitor is encouraged to login to the site if they aren't already, so they can register for the event.
 The visitor is also given the opportunity to sign up for the site if they are not already, or login if they are.
 These pages are available as tabs on a navbar below the splash image.